alanfernando93/khipu-node/README.md

 NodeJS of Khipu's API.
 Detailed description of each endpoint can be found at https://khipu.com/page/api

+_IMPORTANT: This library has not been fully tested yet._

 Usage example:
 ```
 var Khipu = require('khipu');